The Town, The People and The Pottery

 The tradition of Quimper faïence production continues today.
 But much like the comparison of a Model T with a current Ford Motor Company product, today’s Quimper is very different from vintage Quimper.
 In many fields of collecting there is a line of demarcation; for Quimper pottery that line is World War II.
 Modern techniques and machinery introduced in the days after World War II resulted in the creation of a different product.
 Vintage Quimper refers to pieces made prior to that time period; later production falls into the collectible genre.

-Here at www.oldquimper.com, we specialize in vintage Quimper and invite you to come along as we further explore old Quimper...The Town, The People, and The Pottery.
-If you've just joined us, since 1999 we've been using these pages to extol upon the beauty and intrigue of vintage Quimper pottery and, at the same time, do some "traveling"...and, indeed, over the years, we have visited some of the most picturesque towns of Brittany...each one delightfully different.
+Here at www.oldquimper.com, we extol the virtues of vintage Quimper pottery and invite you to come along as we further explore old Quimper...The Town, The People, and The Pottery.
+If you've just joined us, since 1999 we've been using these pages to share the beauty and intrigue of vintage Quimper pottery and, at the same time, do some "traveling" in the Brittany region...and, indeed, over the years, we have visited some of the most picturesque towns of Brittany...each one delightfully different.

 Each month, this depiction of King Gradlon by Quimper-born artist Pierre Toulhoat (1923-2014) will herald in a new article about Quimper...The Town, The People and The Pottery.